comtihon/mongodb-erlang/README.md

 * `{true,{dbname,<<"test">>,user,<<"admin">>}}` in case of success.
 Plain Erlang string is interpreted as a BSON array of integers, so **make sure** to always encode your strings, as in `<<"hello">>` or `bson:utf8("hello")`.

+### Timeout

+By default timeout for all connections to connection gen_server is `infinity`.
+If you found problems with it - you can modify timeout.
+To modify it just add `mc_worker_call_timeout` with new value to your applications's env config.

 ### Pooling

 For pooling use [Poolboy](https://github.com/devinus/poolboy) with mc_worker as pool workers.
 It is just a client, so pool realisation should not be here.